TheFel0x/img2braille/README.md

  TODO:
     - make this look nicer
 -->
+Turns an Image into Braille Art.
+(Unicode Art / "ASCII Art" (its not rly ascii...))

 ### how it works:
 - divide image into 2x4 blocks
 - calculate block value by adding [dot values](#dot-values) to `0x2800`